 This part-time and fully online masters programme is designed to equip students with the knowledge and practical skills to help them make positive social change.
 This programme offers students the opportunity to critically engage with foundational ideas and debates about equality, fairness, power, democracy and citizenship and consider a range of actions in communities, in policy and legislation processes and in organisations for the real world application of these ideas.

-Launching in 2015, the MSc in Social Justice and Community Action will include four compulsory taught courses and a dissertation project:
+The MSc in Social Justice and Community Action includes four compulsory taught courses and a dissertation project:

-In addition, students will be able to choose other optional courses from across the University’s digital education provision such as:
+In addition, students can choose other optional courses from across the University’s digital education provision such as: